BGsalade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R +X . -adds execute permission of all subdir of the current dir to the group owner and other users mkdir -m 751 my_dir -creats dir with permission 751 in the workinf directory chgrp school hello changes - the group ownership to sschool for the file hello
+chmod -R +X . -adds execute permission of all subdir of the current dir to the group owner and other users mkdir -m 751 my_dir -creats dir with permission 751 in the workinf directory chgrp school hello changes - the group ownership to sschool for the file hello chown vincent:staff -changes owner to vincent and group to staff.